Generative Engine Optimization is how brands earn citations in AI answers

 Start with a citation gap audit.
 Build the program from there.

-The Aggarwal framework is the starting model.
-The Onely 6-factor playbook is the execution guide.
+The Aggarwal paper is the starting model.
+The six factors above are how the work gets grouped.
 A 7-day Truffle trial shows you where your brand stands today across every engine.

 Used by GEO and SEO agencies serving brands across 12+ countries · GDPR-ready · Encrypted backups · Cancel anytime.